chrisguest75/docker_examples/34_volume_images/README.md

 ## Pipe files into a volume generically

-If you're running docker outside docker (in a devcontainer) and you need to create a volume to share files into another container because mounting requires host paths.
+If you're running docker outside docker (in a devcontainer).
+You'll find it difficult to mount paths into the containers when running them.
+This is because the mount path will need to be provided for the host.
-You can build a container that allows you to pipe the binary data into files.
+A work around for this is to pipefile into a volume using a container.
+You can then use the volume as a mount.

 ```sh
 # create a volume